adap/flower/doc/source/how-to-run-flower-using-docker.rst

   instead of ``nightly`` is recommended.

-We will use the ``quickstart-pytorch`` example, which you can find in the Flower repository, to illustrate how you can dockerize your client-app.
+We will use the ``quickstart-pytorch`` example, which you can find in the Flower repository, to illustrate how you can dockerize your ClientApp.

 .. _SuperNode Prerequisites: